BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 294 ---

-L 12/294 EN Official Journal of the European Union 17.1.2015

 (30) The total amount of the group eligible own funds for the insurance groups of which the supervisory authority is the group supervisor, separately for group eligible own funds calculated in accordance with method 1 as